sefffal/Octofitter.jl/README.md

 Sampling can be performed by MCMC (KissMCMC.jl) or HMC with the No U-Turn sampler (NUTS, AdvancedHMC.jl).
 Finally, the performance of the package is quite good even on personal laptops.
 Using a cluster, it would be reasonable to model many hundreds of systems.

+This code draws inspiration and shares conventions with [Orbitize!](https://orbitize.readthedocs.io/en/latest/), a fantastic Python package for fitting astrometry & RV curves by Blunt et al. Unlike DirectDetections.jl, that package is mature and well documented.

 ## Example 1: Fitting Astrometry
 This example shows how to fit orbits to astrometric measurements of the planet 51 Eri b, taken from the Gemini Planet Image [De Rosa et al, 2019](https://arxiv.org/abs/1910.10169).